 The Land Use Plan provides for the protection of scenic and visual resources, including views of the beach and ocean, views of mountains and canyons, and views of natural habitat areas.
-The LUPLUP Visual Resource Map shows the location of identifies Scenic Roads, which are those roads within the City that traverse or provide views of areas with outstanding scenic quality, that contain striking views of natural vegetation, geology, and other unique natural features, including the beach and ocean.
-The Visual Resource Map also shows public viewing areas, located along existing public roads where there are views of the beach and/or ocean, and other scenic areas.
+The LUP identifies Scenic Roads, which are those roads within the City that traverse or provide views of areas with outstanding scenic quality, that contain striking views of natural vegetation, geology, and other unique natural features, including the beach and ocean.
 Additionally, there are intermittent beach or ocean views from all of the cross-mountain roads within the City (with the exception of certain portions of Decker Canyon Road where the topography prevents ocean views).
 Further, there are views of the ocean and other scenic areas from public parklands and from riding and hiking trails.
 Trails and parklands are shown on the LUP Park and Trail Map.
 Finally, the LUP Public Access Map shows public beach parks and accessways that provide views of the mountains and other scenic areas.

 The LUP policies require that new development not be visible from scenic roads or public viewing areas.
 Where this is not feasible, new development must minimize impacts through siting and design measures.
 Protection is provided for prominent ridgelines by requiring structures to be set below the ridgeline and to avoid intrusions into the skyline.
-Where the site is visible from public viewing areas or contains slopes over 3:1, the policies establish a maximum development area to limit the overall area of site disturbance.